-MEDICAL LAW, ETHICS & PROFESSIONALISM...provides the student with the skills to display professionalism, maintain confidentiality, perform within ethical and legal boundaries, examine legal aspects of the medical record, perform risk management procedures, and examine legal and bioethical issues.
-CONDITION: 315091 Medical Assistant or 315164 Ophthalmic Medical Assistant or 315103 Health Care Technician program requirements met
+MEDICAL LAW, ETHICS & PROFESSIONALISM...prepares students to display professionalism and perform within ethical and legal boundaries in the health care setting.
+Students maintain confidentiality, examine legal aspects of ambulatory healthcare, perform quality improvement procedures, examine legal and bioethical issues, and demonstrate awareness of diversity.
+CONDITION: 315091 Medical Assistant or 315164 Ophthalmic Medical Assistant program requirements met

-MEDICAL TERMINOLOGY...focuses on the component parts of medical terms, including prefixes, suffixes, and word roots.
-Spelling, definition, and pronunciation will enhance student learning as students practice formation, analysis, and reconstruction of medical terms.
-Medical terminology will come "alive" through an introduction to operative, diagnostic, therapeutic and symptomatic terminology of all body systems, as well as systemic and surgical terminology.
-Students will explore the Greek and Latin origins of medical terms and commonly used abbreviations.
+MEDICAL TERMINOLOGY...focuses on the component parts of medical terms: prefixes, suffixes and word roots.
+Students practice formation, analysis and reconstruction of terms.
+Emphasis on spelling, definition and pronunciation.
+Introduction to operative, diagnostic, therapeutic and symptomatic terminology of all body systems, as well as systemic and surgical terminology.

-OPHTHALMIC CLINICAL EXPERIENCE...will have students participate in assigned clinical experience beginning with vision screenings on patients from the college and continues in an optometric, ophthalmology or optical setting.
+OPHTHALMIC CLINICAL EXPERIENCE... will have students participate in assigned clinical experience beginning with vision screenings on patients from the college and continues in an optometric, ophthalmology or optical setting.
 Class discussions are held analyzing the results of the screening as well as the students' performance.
 The student is expected to achieve specific educational objectives determined for this experience.
 PREREQUISITE: 31516302 Optical Dispensing and COREQUISITES: 31516312 Contact Lenses and 31516330 Ophthalmic Clinical Procedures Specialty Testing

-OPHTHALMIC CLINICAL PROCEDURES SPECIALTY TESTING...provides the student experience and knowledge in areas of special vision care procedures: subjective refraction, visual field testing, slit lamp evaluation, Goldmann and non-contact tonometry, ultrasound, basic concepts of orthoptics, and the treatment of eye diseases, including instillation of eye medications and eye patching.
+OPHTHALMIC CLINICAL PROCEDURES SPECIALTY TESTING...provides the student experience and knowledge in areas of special vision care procedures: subjective refraction, visual field testing, slit lamp evaluation, Goldmann and noncontact tonometry, ultrasound, basic concepts of orthoptics, and the treatment of eye diseases, including instillation of eye medications and eye patching.
 Patient instruction and assistance are emphasized in laboratory sessions.
 COREQUISITE: 31516343 Ophthalmic Clinical Experience and PREREQUISITE: 31516302 Optical Dispensing

-OPHTHALMIC PRE-TESTING... covers the history of optometry, relationships between optometry, ophthalmology and opticianary and various paraprofessional careers in vision care.
+OPHTHALMIC PRE-TESTING...covers the history of optometry, relationships between optometry, ophthalmology and opticianary and various paraprofessional careers in vision care.
 The course involves the study of and practical experience in patient pre-testing such as case history, visual acuity, color vision, pupil evaluation, and depth perception as well as the specialized testing procedures such as keratometry and blood pressure measurement.
 COREQUISITE: 31516302 Optical Dispensing